 (a) Term.
-Subject to the terms and conditions of this Agreement, Employer agrees to employ Employee, and Employee agrees to be employed by Employer as of the Effective Date pursuant to the terms herein until April 30, 2020.
+Subject to the terms and conditions of this Agreement, Employer agrees to employ Employee, and Employee agrees to be employed by Employer as of the Effective Date pursuant to the terms herein until July 26, 2020.

 (b) Release of Claims.
 This Agreement supersedes in its entirety any employment agreement, oral or in writing, or comparable arrangements between Employer and Employee in effect prior to the Effective Date.
-Employee hereby relinquishes and unconditionally forfeits any claim or entitlement to any severance pay or other post-termination benefits from Employer pursuant to any agreement in effect prior to the Effective Date, and hereby discharges and releases any claims against Employer relating to anything done or omitted to be done with respect to Employee's employment up to the date of this Agreement.
+Except as set forth in this Section 1(b) below, Employee hereby relinquishes and unconditionally forfeits any claim or entitlement to any severance pay or other post-termination benefits from Employer pursuant to any agreement in effect prior to the Effective Date, and hereby discharges and releases any claims against Employer relating to anything done or omitted to be done with respect to Employee's employment up to the date of this Agreement.
+Employee was previously granted options to purchase up to 100,000 shares of Employer's common stock pursuant to Employee and Employee hereby acknowledge and agree that such option grant shall not be forfeited and cancelled, but rather shall continue in place with the vesting provisions set forth in the Prior Employment Agreement to the terms thereof.

 (c) Position; Duties.
 During the period of Employee's employment hereunder, Employee agrees to serve Employer, and Employer shall employ Employee, in the position listed on Exhibit A, or in such other capacity or capacities as may be determined from time to time by Employer.
-During the period of Employee's employment with Employer, Employee shall in good faith devote Employee's time, attention, skills and efforts to the business and affairs of Employee.
-Employee's duties shall be performed under the direction and supervision of Employer's Chief Executive Officer ("CEO") and may change in order to meet the Company's existing needs at the direction of the CEO.
-The foregoing shall not be construed as prohibiting Employee from serving on corporate, civic or charitable boards or committees or making personal investments, so long as such activities are approved in advance by the CEO (such approval to not be unreasonably withheld) and do not materially interfere with the performance of Employee's obligations to Employer as set forth in this Agreement or as may be determined by Employer from time to time.
-Employer and Employee agree that Employee may continue to serve as an officer and board member at Sightline Payments LLC provided that 1) such activity does not consume more than 6 hours per week and 2) such activity terminates on or before December 31, 2017.
+During the period of Employee's employment with Employer, Employee shall in good faith devote Employee's time, attention, skills and efforts to the business and affairs of Employer.
+Employee's duties shall be performed under the direction and supervision of the Board of Directors.
+The foregoing shall not be construed as prohibiting Employee from serving on corporate, civic or charitable boards or committees or making personal investments, so long as such activities are approved in advance by the Board of Directors (such approval to not be unreasonably withheld) and do not materially interfere with the performance of Employee's obligations to Employer as set forth in this Agreement or as may be determined by Employer from time to time.

-(d) Compensation; Benefits.
+(d)Compensation; Benefits.
 For all services rendered by Employee under this Agreement, Employee shall be compensated as set forth in Exhibit A. Employer may withhold from any amounts payable under this Agreement such federal, state and local taxes required to be withheld pursuant to any applicable law or regulation.

-(e) Survival of Employee's Obligations After Termination.
+(e)Survival of Employee's Obligations After Termination.
 Upon the effective date of the termination of Employee's employment with Employer under this Agreement, regardless the date, cause or manner of such termination (the "Termination Date"), Employee's obligations set forth in Sections 3, 4 and 5, below, shall survive and remain in full force and effect to the extent provided in those Sections.